whispir/api/source/includes/_messages.md

     "subject" : "Test Voice Call",
     "voice" : {
-        "header" : "This is the introduction of the voice call", "body" : "This is body of the message", "footer" : "This is the footer of the message", "type" : "ConfCall:,ConfAccountNo:,ConfPinNo:,ConfModPinNo:,Pin:"
+        "header" : "This is the introduction of the voice call", "body" : "This is the body of the message", "type" : "ConfCall:,ConfAccountNo:,ConfPinNo:,ConfModPinNo:,Pin:"
     }
 }